felipeflorencio/Swift-Snippets/README.md

 Can be just a class or a extension, variable, function, you can chose what is the best for your implementation / need.

 - `Data formater*`: snippet for you set the formater that you want for you date string, has a default value or even you can set your own;
+- `Computed variable inside extension using associated object*`: snippet for you be able to add computed variables inside extension using associate object;

 </details>